Templates Manager

 }

-# Creation of template
+# Creating a template

 A new template can be created by sending PUT request to new template node under 'templates' topology with populated 'configuration' container.
 Name of the template equals to name of the 'node' list entry.
 This RESTCONF call must contain specified schema cache repository using the 'uniconfig-schema-repository' query parameter in order to successfully match sent data-tree with correct schema context (it is usually associated with some type of NETCONF device).

-# Example - creation of template
+# Example

 The following example shows creation of new template with name 'interface_template' using 'schemas_1' schema repository.
 The body of the PUT request contains whole 'configuration' container.